DannyBen/lightly/README.md

 `Lightly` object, as well as multiple caching instances, with different settings - depending on the use case.

-Note that the examples in this README are all using the instance syntax, but all methods are also available statically.
+Note that the examples in this document are all using the instance syntax, but all methods are also available statically.

 This is the basic usage pattern: